MicrosoftLearning/DV-020-Develop-object-oriented-CSharp/Instructions/Labs/l2p2-lp1-m1-exercise-create-classes-and-objects-in-csharp.md

 ---

-# Create classes and objects in CSharp
+# Create classes and objects in C#

-Classes are the building blocks of object-oriented programming in C#.
+Classes are the building blocks of object-oriented programming.
 In this exercise, you create a console app that uses class definitions to instantiate objects using the `new` operator.

 This exercise takes approximately **15** minutes to complete.